 An Introduction About the Caregiver’s Life in Six Stages

 Caregiving is and has always been a very selfless service.
-Helping someone with his/her day-to-day activities is not an easy task and demands that the caregiver remain fully committed towards his duties.
+Helping someone with his/her day-to-day activities is not an easy task and demands that the caregiver remain fully committed to his duties.
 These include taking care of someone with a chronic illness, managing his medications, talking to doctors and nurses on somebody else’s behalf, helping bathe and dress that particular person and taking care of other household chores which the patient is not in a position to manage.
 Caregiving is also applicable to expecting mothers, in the sense that the community rallies around the female during the stage of pregnancy.
 It is also applicable for a family member, spending his last years with you delivering caregiver services and the family member being the caree.
 At times, the question of ‘what if I drop this person in a nursing home’ might cross your mind filling you with self-doubt.
-It might erode that much needed confidence which is imperative within care assistants.
-We tried to enlighten caregiver’s life.
+It might erode that much-needed confidence which is imperative within care assistants.
+We tried to enlighten the caregiver’s life.

 Hence, caregiver’s life have been segregated into 6 stages, each with a challenge and purpose to help care assistants understand their roles and responsibilities at that particular stage better.